 If you are unable or choose not to register during this time, you will be given an opportunity to register again in the future.

-Further developments are currently in progress and will be available on the portal in the coming months.
+Further developments are currently in progress and we hope that this feature will be available on the portal in the coming months.